Rushman1/PictureViewer/README.md

 The solution is divided into different projects:
    - Business - holds the models and other business related pieces of code
    - Infrastructure - holds the global classes like:
-      Enums
+      -  Enums,
-      Helpers
+      -  Helpers,
-      Images
+      -  Images,
-      Interfaces
+      -  Interfaces,
-      ViewModelBase
+      -  ViewModelBase
    - Modules.ImageModule - the work horse of the application and holds the ImageViewer.xaml user control
    - PictureViewer_V2 - WPF Application to hold the ImageModules user control
    - Resources - Holds images that are used in the application as well as styles resource dictionaries
    - Services.DataAccessService - (Future) holds the access to a data store to get images Move current way to get the directory of images to here
    - Services.GlobalParametersService - holds settings information global to the application
    - Services.LogService - used to log error information
    - Services.SettingsWindowService - WPF user control for settings like:
-      Directory of images (Folder)
+      - Directory of images (Folder)
-      Shuffle
+      - Shuffle
-      Include subfolders
+      - Include subfolders
-      Length to show each picture
+      - Length to show each picture
-      Transition between pictures (Using transitionals version 1.2.0.0)
+      - Transition between pictures (Using transitionals version 1.2.0.0)

 The application is written with MVVM in mind and uses MS Prism/Unity to load the user controls.
 It also contains a 'Debug Viewer' that currently shows a listbox of debugging information found throughout the code.